msoffredi/crypto-service/readme.txt

 3. Output will be a JSON object
 4. API will be a standard REST API
 5. Not a lot of work on the error handling and validations
+6. I did not validated the upper limit for input numbers

 Notes & References